DdraigX/raspberrypi_scripts/README.md

 # raspberrypi_scripts

-Various scripts I use on a raspberry pi
+This repository is for the various scripts written for the raspberry pi.